Make these homemade chicken treats and your pets will love you!

 - Cook the chicken breast first

-Rinse with water and cut away any fat/skin.
-Put in a pot and cover with cold water.
-Bring to a boil, lower the temperature to medium-high and let cook until it’s soft (when you can stick a fork in it).
-Remove the pot from the heat and let chicken cool to warm room temperature.
+First cut away any fat/skin.
+Put it in a pot and cover with cold water.
+Bring to a boil, lower the temperature to medium-high and let cook until it’s fork-tender.
+Remove the pot from heat and let chicken cool to warm temperature.

 - Preheat the oven to 180°C (350°F).
 Cover a baking sheet with baking paper.

-- Take the chicken out from the water (but save the water) and shred it with a knife and a fork (or any other method that you like).
+- Take the chicken out of the pot (but save the soup!) and shred it with a knife and a fork (or any other method that you like).